ViNN280801/2023_2024-intoduction_to_distributed_technologies-k4110-semykin-v-d/lab1/lab1_report.md

 #### Questions 1

-1. What happened now and what did the teams mentioned earlier do?
+1. What happened now and what did the commands mentioned earlier do?

 #### Answer